Not bigger but definitely better – the Megaboom 3 is probably the best speaker Ultimate Ears has released so far.

 The original Megaboom was great, but it had a few flaws.
 The Megaboom 3 has addressed these weaknesses and made up for them by adding useful elements, such as a play/playlist button and a greater wireless range.

-All that, and Ultimate Ears has seen fit to lower the price.
-At £169, the Megaboom 3 is competitively priced.
-You’ll have a hard time finding another speaker that’s simultaneously this good and this rugged.
+At £169, the Megaboom 3 is competitively priced and you’ll have a hard time finding another speaker that’s simultaneously this good and this rugged.

 If that’s too expensive, there are other options within the Boom family.
 The Boom 3 is the smaller sibling to the Megaboom 3, and it costs £129.
-We’ll be reviewing that soon.
 Meanwhile, the Ultimate Ears Boom 2 has been out for a few years, and it can regularly be found for under £100.

 Those looking for a speaker with smart functionality should check out the Blast and Megablast.
 These support Amazon Alexa.